What Is Facebook Organic Reach?

 In an ideal World, the greater the number of followers, the greater the number of people who will view your post.
-On Facebook, this is not quite true.
+On Facebook, this is not entirely true.

-So, it’s obvious that if you want to increase your reach, you have to either use Facebook’s advertising system or find ways to reach more people organically or both.
+So, to increase your Facebook reach, you have to use Facebook’s advertising system, find ways to reach more people organically, or both.

 Why is organic reach declining?